-For example, HARtech’s industrial machinery design service has recently acquired a 3D scanner.
-We can now use 3D technology to create complex parts.
+For example, HARtech’s custom industrial machinery design department recently acquired a 3D scanner.
+We can now use 3D scanning to create complex parts, drafts, pieces and models.

 Let’s take a look at the reasons why HARtech and other industrial companies are gravitating towards these new techniques.

 3D printing (or 3D machining or 3D scanning) is a system that captures the characteristics of an object to form a three-dimensional model.
 This technology is based on obtaining a point cloud in space, or rather, fixing a series of grouped data points together in a coordinated action.

 In other words, the scanner used for 3D machining projects a laser onto the object and records the distance between it (the scanner) and each point of the object (the model).
 The different information collected is then converted into a digital file.
 After obtaining the model in a digital file, 3D printing comes into play and allows the manufacturing of complex parts in a simplistic form.

 There are different machining processes and 3D printing is a perfect solution to improve the quality of these.

 3D machining software improves the quality and quantity of products thanks to these 5 main features: